Looking for some Copyright Free Music for your live streaming content? I’ll tell you about a few that can get you up and

 Pretzel Rocks – The Original Stream Safe Music Resource

-As stated in the beginning and mentioned throughout the article, Pretzel rocks were the first big effort to bring stream-safe music to Streamers on Twitch, YouTube, and many other platforms.
+As stated in the beginning and mentioned throughout the article, Pretzel Rocks was the first big effort to bring stream-safe music to Streamers on Twitch, YouTube, and many other platforms.
 Originally, the article was written to just promote that, but since then, many other artists have joined the fray.

 Artists like “Miracle of Sound” make an appearance on there, and there are several genres available to stream.
 It even comes with some Twitch Integration, which states the name and artist of the song to your chat.
 This is required in the “free version” of Pretzel Rocks, as they have a sort of license similar to the “CC BY” license.
 Free to use if you give attribution.
 I use that license myself for the Free Sound effects & Alerts for Streamers that I made.

-At any rate, If you’d like to see what this services offers, you can check them out and decide if this will be your next set of tracks for streaming on twitch!
+At any rate, If you’d like to see what this service offers, you can check them out and decide if this will be your next set of tracks for streaming on Twitch!

 Streambeats – A Super Popular Stream Safe Music Resource